ArcaneEngineer/ECS-tutorials/part4.md

 #### System dependencies 3: Finding what they are, and specifying them for use

 Dependencies are specific to each system.
-To find what they are, we look into each system function to see what it uses in the way of components, for example for the `updateTurret` system:
+To find what they are, we look into each system function to see what it uses in the way of components, for example, in our existing `updateTurret` system:

 ```